Overview of the NPB Pension System

 Post-Retirement Realities and Social Support for Former Players

-Approximately 30 percent of retired NPB players are said to face financial hardship within five years of leaving the sport.
+Retired NPB players running into financial trouble within a few years of leaving the game has long been described as anything but rare.
+The higher the salary during a playing career, the harder it is to scale living costs back, and the drop from a full contract one year to almost no income the next puts real strain on a household.
 With an average retirement age of about 29, entering the conventional workforce comes much later than college-graduate peers, and the gap in employment history creates a barrier.
 Second-career support offered by teams tends to focus on baseball-related roles such as commentators and coaches, falling short of covering all retirees.
 Meanwhile, many former players enter entrepreneurship or the restaurant industry, though cases of rapid failure due to insufficient business knowledge have been reported.
 The players' union has proposed creating a pre-retirement internship program alongside existing asset management courses, aiming to give active players contact with the broader working world for a smoother transition.

 Pension Comparisons Across Professional Leagues and Implications for NPB

 Comparing pension systems in other professional leagues offers valuable lessons for NPB.
 The NFL grants pension eligibility after three credited seasons, with payouts proportional to years of service.
 The NBA similarly requires three years and provides a post-career medical insurance program.
-South Korea's KBO established a retirement fund through its players' mutual aid association in 2014, automatically allocating a fixed percentage of league revenue.
+South Korea's KBO has likewise built up retirement provision through its players' association and mutual aid body, with revenue from the league as a whole explored as the source of the funding.
 A common thread across these examples is league-wide revenue sharing combined with third-party asset management.
 As NPB explores a new mutual-aid system, securing a stable funding source independent of individual franchise finances and establishing independent investment governance will be critical success factors.